romeerez/orchid-orm/packages/docs/src/guide/columns-common-methods.md

 }
 ```

+## hidden

+Remove the column from the default selection.
+For example, the password of the user may be marked as hidden, and then this column won't load by default, only when specifically listed in `.select`.

+Caution: `.hidden` functionality is not tested yet very well, to be done.

 ## methods for migration

-Column methods such as `default`, `foreignKey`, `index`, `unique` and others have effects only when used in migrations, read more about it in [migration column methods](/guide/migration-column-methods) document.
+Column methods such as `foreignKey`, `index`, `unique`, `comment` and others have effects only when used in migrations, read more about it in [migration column methods](/guide/migration-column-methods) document.